 Yasin Mohammed, Engineering Manager, Cloud Operations at Zoom Video Communications, Inc.

-Disney+ uses Amazon DynamoDB to ingest content, metadata, and billions of customer actions each day, which enables viewers to add content to their Watch Lists, and start watching a video and pick it up on a different device, or make recommendations for what to watch next.
+Disney+ uses Amazon DynamoDB to ingest content, metadata, and billions of customer actions each day, which enables viewers to add content to their Watch Lists, start watching a video and pick it up on a different device, and get recommendations for what to watch next.

 "Billions of bookmarks ingested a day over Amazon Kinesis and into Amazon DynamoDB."

 Attilio Giue, Director of Content Discovery, Disney+

 Snap Inc. saved significantly on annual infrastructure costs and enabled a fast, reliable infrastructure for multimedia messaging app Snapchat by using Amazon DynamoDB.

 “The capabilities Amazon DynamoDB offers and the continued innovation within it give us confidence that we can continue relying on it and innovating on top of it."

 Saral Jain, Director of Engineering and Head of Infrastructure, Snap Inc.